flotiq/flotiq-docs/docs/API/media-library.md

 | height     | Height, or 0 for 'file' type |
 | width      | Width, or 0 for 'file' type |

+### Media Content Type Definition

-All parameters are described also in the `Media` Content Type Definition.
+All the Media Content Object parameters are described also in the `Media` Content Type Definition.

 ???
 "Structure of the `_media` Content Type Definition:"
     ```json